lisr-pcx/on-board-tips/docs/tips_for_team_leaders.md

 ### Keep track

-Be open, discuss everything, have meetings… but always write down the facts and share it to eveyone involved (just in case when things go wrong).
+Be open, discuss everything, have meetings… but always write down the facts and share it to everyone involved (just in case when things go wrong).

 ### Avoid the “Rockstar-Developers”